GPS Tracking System Overview: Complete Guide to Modern GPS Technology

 What is GPS Tracking and How Does It Work?

 GPS tracking operates through a network of 24 satellites orbiting Earth.
-These satellites transmit signals to GPS receivers, enabling position calculation through trilateration.
+These satellites transmit signals to GPS receivers, solution position calculation through trilateration.
 The system determines location by measuring distances between the receiver and multiple satellites.

 GPS Tracking Fundamentals